codeuchain/codeuchain/packages/python/README.md

-# CodeUChain Python: Agape-Optimized Implementation
+# CodeUChain Python: Comprehensive Implementation

-With selfless love, CodeUChain chains your code as links, observes with middleware, and flows through forgiving contexts.
+CodeUChain provides a powerful framework for chaining processing links with middleware support and flexible contexts.

 ## 📦 Installation